ZK Rollup

 Type 4 (High-Level Language Compatible):

-The Race: Type 2 zkEVMs (Polygon, Scroll) are winning by balancing compatibility with performance.
+The Race: Type 2 zkEVMs (Polygon, Scroll) are balancing compatibility with performance.
 Type 1 remains the long-term goal.

 Major ZK Rollup Projects